 Increased competition from J Lyons

 ABC served over 1.25 million customers across 150 branches in 1911.
-By this time the tea shops had evolved into affordable restaurants.
 A contemporary commentator indicated that service was slow, but the quality of the tea was “beyond reproach”.

 New management from Buszard